 Tocuyeros 566, San Blas, Cusco

-Located in the heart of the bohemian San Blas district, the excellent Hostal Amaru offers comfortable accommodation for a great value.
+Located in the heart of the bohemian San Blas district, the excellent Amaru offers comfortable accommodation for a great value.
 All rooms are simple yet cozy, and the hotel features all the services necessary for a comfortable stay.
 Wireless Internet, computers, a safe deposit box, and complimentary coca tea are available.
 Only two blocks from Cusco’s main square, this is the perfect option for all travelers on a budget.
-Single, double, and triple rooms are distributed over a beautifully kept courtyard.
+Single, double, and triple rooms surround a beautifully kept courtyard.

 See all Cusco Hotels